yahelihol/Reversi-Game/readme.txt

+See image

-# Othello - Pygame Edition
+# Othello/Reversi - Pygame

 implementation of the  board game Othello/Reversi in Pygame Check the internet for rules